Link Bait Sucks – People Are Not Fish

 Are you trying to hook people to make them link to your site?
 You suck!
 OK, link bait sucks predominantly as a term but not completely as a tactic.

-Nonetheless there are certain aspects of link bait that really make this technique obnoxious in some cases.
-No wonder then, that
+There are certain aspects of link bait that really make this technique obnoxious in some cases.

-The concept of link bait is, if you don’t like it:
+The definition of link bait is, when you don’t like it:

 “manipulating people to link to you against their will”.